Kosmosaik/ClickToGetLoot/docs/gpt_zipsentence.md

 ---

 Perfect!
 What do you think of the projects code structure?
 Is it good?
 Anything to improve?
-Are the scripts too heavy in code so we need to modularize or refactor, or are we good to go with 0.0.70c?
+Are the scripts too heavy in code so we need to modularize or refactor, or are we good to go with x.x.x?

 ---